Endodontics and Root Canals

 Common Risk Factors for a Root Canal

 It is common to have slight discomfort after the procedure.
 This is part of your body’s natural healing process.
 To alleviate the discomfort you can generally take an over the counter pain medication.
-In more extreme cases, Dr. Kleidosty may prescribe an antibiotic and prescription-strength pain reliever to help reduce any remaining infection.
+In more extreme cases, Dr. Holloway may prescribe an antibiotic and prescription-strength pain reliever to help reduce any remaining infection.

 Do not chew directly on the repaired tooth until your final crown has been placed.
 Doing so may cause the tooth to crack.
 It is highly advisable that you complete the full root canal as quickly as possible to avoid complications.
-Dr. K and you will work on a schedule and treatment plan to avoid any relapses as the procedure progresses.
+Doc and you will work on a schedule and treatment plan to avoid any relapses as the procedure progresses.

 In the event that root canal therapy is unsuccessful, the dentist can discuss alternative options including repeating the treatment or extracting the infected tooth and replacing it with options such as implants.